The Story of S/V Discovery 15797

 I am the 3rd owner.
 The first owner was a Canadian gentleman who commissioned the build and obviously had some long distance cruising plans for her that sadly never materialized.
 The second owner bought her to live aboard, but after six months he decided that living aboard didn't fit his lifestyle, and so she sat at the dock for then next 16 months.
 (Which IMHO is akin to animal abuse...except it's a boat.)
 Over the past 20 years there have been numerous upgrades, and now we are off to discover the world.!

-Oh, and just in case your are curious about the sail number 15797?
+Oh, in case your are curious about the sail number 15797?
 That is my PADI Master Diver Instructor number.